GreptimeTeam/docs/docs/v0.6/en/user-guide/client-libraries/go.md

 }
 ```

-If you are using the ORM API to insert data, you can declare the model with both Gorm and Greptime tags.
+If you are using the [ORM API](#orm-api) to insert data, you can declare the model with both GORM and Greptime tags.

 ```go
 type CpuMetric struct {